Gulf English School of Kuwait

 Gulf English School Kuwait (GES) is a private, co-educational, international school that is currently located in the suburb of Salmiya, Kuwait.
 The school has a selective intake of students aged 4–18.
 Most teaching programmes are based on the National Curriculum of England.
 Year 10 and 11 within exception of fast-track year 9 students undertake programmes of study leading to GCSE and IGCSE.
 Sixth form students work towards Edexcel AS and A Level examinations.

+GES utilizes the Accelerated Learning System, where IGCSE students complete half of their exams in Year 10, with the other half being in Year 11 (Year 9 and 10 respectively for fast-track students).

 History

 GES opened in 1980 in Salwa and moved to Rumaithiya in 1996, then finally to Salmiya in 2005, next to Laila Gallery and Salmiya Park.
-The new campus is a smaller campus than the previous campus in Rumaithiya, though it is more modern.
+The new campus is a smaller campus than the previous campus in Rumaithiya.

 GES and ATIS are sister schools.